AndrewCromar/websites/README.md

 - [x] Add Grandma's Weekly Newspaper website.
 - [ ] Make a new theme system/ maybe a command line.
 - [x] Add favicon to ONYX site.
+- [ ] Make ONYX site remove # from the url on reload.